-92. Adequate and timely notice, meaningful pre-deprivation hearings, and additional procedural protections, such as ensuring that individuals facing a park ban have an opportunity to examine the evidence against them, would have vastly reduced the likelihood of Plaintiffs receiving park bans, without imposing substantial expense or burden on the government.

-93. By maintaining and enforcing a policy that bans Plaintiffs from Asheville parks for years based on unproven allegations of wrongdoing, and by failing to provide proper notice, pre-deprivation hearings, and constitutionally adequate means of challenging Plaintiffs' park bans, Defendants have deprived Plaintiffs of their protected liberty and/or property interests, and thus have violated Plaintiffs constitutional rights without affording them due process of the law.
+- 80. Adequate and timely notice, meaningful pre-deprivation hearings, and additional procedural protections, such as ensuring that individuals facing a park ban have an opportunity to examine the evidence against them, would have vastly reduced the likelihood of Plaintiffs receiving park bans, without imposing substantial expense or burden on the government. - Asheville parks for years based on unproven allegations of wrongdoing, and by failing to provide proper notice, pre-deprivation hearings, and constitutionally adequate means of challenging Plaintiffs' park bans, Defendants have deprived Plaintiffs of their protected liberty and/or property interests, and thus have violated Plaintiffs constitutional rights without affording them due process of the law.